infotexture/ot-mkdocs-demo/docs/parameters/parameters-base.md

     -   fail – Fail quickly if files are going to be generated or copied outside of the directory.
     -   warn \(default\) – Complete the operation if files will be generated or copied outside of the directory, but log a warning.
     -   quiet – Quietly finish without generating warnings or errors.
     **Warning:** Microsoft HTML Help Compiler cannot produce HTML Help for documentation projects that use outer content.
-The content files must reside in or below the directory containing the master DITA map file, and the map file cannot specify ".." at the start of the `@href` attributes for `topicref` elements.
+The content files must reside in or below the directory containing the root map file, and the map file cannot specify ".." at the start of the `@href` attributes for `topicref` elements.

 -   **output.dir**

     Specifies the name and location of the output directory.

+    This parameter corresponds to the command-line option [--output](dita-command-arguments.md#output).

     By default, the output is written to DITA-dir/out.